Populating CIs in CMDB

 Some of the entities that can contribute to your CI list are,

-Step #2: Populate the Configuration Items
+Step #2: Populating the Configuration Items

-Populate other CIs such as IT services, Business Services, Department
+Populating other CIs such as IT services, Business Services, Department

-NOTE: Make sure that the CI information in your CMDB is updated from time-to-time.
+Note: Make sure that the CI information in your CMDB is updated from time-to-time.

-Step #3: Create the Information Model
+Step #3: Creating the information model

 The overall information model is complete only when the relationships between the CIs are defined.
-While populating Configuration Items using any of the methods in Step 2, the inter-dependencies between the CIs are identified and established.
+While populating Configuration Items using any of the methods in Step 2, the interdependencies between the CIs are identified and established.
 The relationships can be viewed from the Relationship Map which helps in impact and root cause analysis.